gitrlawton/ai-plant-identifier/README.md

    python app.py
    ```

-2. Open your web browser and navigate to `http://localhost:5000`.
+2. Locate the `index.html` file in the project directory and open it in your preferred web browser.

 3. Upload an image of a plant or flower to identify.